BlueboatAU/aic-disco-impact/content/about.md

 ---

 title: "About The AIC"
-summary: "The Australia-Indonesia Centre has directed research into solutions to pressing local problems, and an investment in conscious relationship building."
+summary: "The Australia-Indonesia Centre has directed research into solutions to pressing local problems, and invested in conscious relationship building."
 img: about.jpg

 ---